ArgoCD¶

 labels:

-example: insights
+example: metrics

 spec: